Get involved with the GitHub GIG Cymru collaboration movement and start contributing to innovative healthcare solutions across Wales.

 1. Ensure your repository is hosted on GitHub under an NHS Wales organization

-2. Contact the GitHub GIG Cymru team to request inclusion
+2. Contact the DHCW NDR GitHub GIG Cymru Team to request inclusion

 3. Provide the repository URL and a brief description of your solution